 To elope is to make your wedding day more authentic, personal, and reflective of your unique relationship.
 Your elopement is:

 The idea here is: Your elopement can be whatever you want!
 It can be set outdoors, in public or secluded, surrounded by close family, or literally just you and your spouse having the adventure of your life.

 It doesn’t matter where you go or what you do; the point of an elopement is freedom and staying true to you and your interests.
-For example, you could choose a serene lake in Connemara, a breezy Greek island, a rocky mountain cliff, or a hidden pastoral valley.
+For example, you could choose a serene lake in Connemara, an exotic Greek island, a rocky mountain cliff, or a hidden pastoral valley.
 There, you can conduct your ceremony as you wish, say your vows, and celebrate being married in a way that is true to you.

-There’s nothing wrong with traditional weddings at all, but they’re just not for everyone.
+There’s nothing wrong with traditional weddings, but they’re just not for everyone and that’s ok.

 There are also many socio-economic factors behind the rise of smaller, more intimate, and more secluded weddings.
-To some, however, it’s just a personal preference, since elopements can also be big and fancy (if desired).
+To some, however, it’s just a personal preference, since elopements can also be luxurious and elaborate (if desired).
 But one big reason to choose to elope now is… well, the global pandemic.

 We can’t ignore the elephant in the room; Many people, including Ivana and I, really thought 2020 would be ‘Our Big Year’ for new travel adventures and catching up with old buddies worldwide.
 Unfortunately, Covid-19 has changed everything, especially travel and big events like weddings.

-Guest lists must be cut short, venues must be sparsely populated, and large social gatherings present risks.
-Although change may be on the horizon, for now eloping has never looked better.
+In the current climate, large social gatherings present risks, and although change may be on the horizon, for now eloping has never looked better.